Every year we help 16,000 young people in New Zealand enjoy new adventures

 In short, by being connected to the Scouts New Zealand organisation, Waiheke scouts have access to a massive amount of connections, events, education and adventure opportunities.

-Waiheke Sea Scouts belongs to the Manukau Scouts Zone, however, due to the nature of our location, we largely run independently and join in with the National and Regional Programmes wherever possible.
+Waiheke Sea Scouts is part of the Manukau Scouts Zone, however, due to the nature of our location, we largely run independently and join in with the National and Regional Programmes wherever possible.

 Waiheke Sea Scouts runs a number of sections, broken down by age.
 Below are the sections that we run.